g3492/vzborg/README.md

 They are welcome [here!](https://github.com/g3492/vzborg/issues)

 ## Important note
-vzborg is alfa software under development.
+Vzborg is under development.
 Use it at your own risk